POLIS 3105EX - International Study Tour: Politics III

 Assessment Task Task Type Weighting Learning Outcome Research Essay Formative and Summative 40% 1, 2, 3, 4, 5, 7 Analytical Blog Formative and Summative 40% 1, 3, 4, 5, 6, 7 Seminar Work Formative and Summative 20% 1, 3, 4, 5, 6, 7

 Assessment Related RequirementsAttendance at seminars and in-country activities is compulsory.
-Failure to attend three or more seminars and/or in-country activities without permission from the course coordinator can result in the student being excluded from the study tour and/or precluded from passing the course.
+Failure to attend three or more seminars or in-country activities without permission from the course coordinator can result in the student being precluded from passing the course.
 Essays must be submitted electronically, through Turnitin.
 The relevant link will be available on MyUni.

 Assessment DetailSeminar Work: Seminars are forums for free exchange and discussion of informed opinions, that is, ideas and thoughts based on

 reading and reflection, as well as places for raising questions and for the exchange of relevant information.
 All students are expected to have read the required readings in preparation for the seminars.
-Seminar work will be assessed on the basis of the depth of knowledge of each topic, the quality of engagement with required readings and other materials, and the attitude displayed towards the arguments and contributions of others.
-Seminar work will include small-group semi-structured activities, as well as the student engagement during site visits.
+Seminar work will be assessed on the basis of the depth of knowledge on the weekly topic, the quality of engagement with the weekly readings and other materials, and the attitude displayed towards the arguments and contributions of others.
+Seminar work will include small-group activities, as well as the student engagement during site visits.
 Additional guidelines will be provided during the first session, in Day 1.

 Research Essay: The research essay is designed to assess the student’s ability to conduct independent research, evaluate relevant materials, and formulate a coherent, sophisticated and well-substantiated argument on one of the topics covered in the course.
 Students will have to come up with their own question, in consultation with the course coordinator.